mstevetodd/EngineDriver_Home/docs/changes/index.rst

 Production Changes
 --------------------------------------------

+Changes included in Engine Driver Production version **2.39.195**:

+* When you change throttle layouts, and the new layout supports a range of throttles, Engine Driver will ask for the number.
+* Send additional resync requests after DCC-EX reconnect
+* Added option to sequence the loading of items on DCC-EX
+* Bug fix for F0-F9 on some systems - Removed leading zero from FKey id when sending
+* Bug fix for Immersive mode
+* Cleanup of the Horizontal Throttle layouts.
+Fixing some height issues

 Changes included in Engine Driver Production version **2.38.193**:

 * Preference to always show the Throw and Close buttons for Turnouts/Points